What You Need to Know

 If you have trouble finding dairy products that don’t cause symptoms, talk to your healthcare provider.
 He or she can suggest other foods to be sure you get enough calcium.
 You may need to take calcium supplements.

 Children with lactose intolerance should be seen by a healthcare provider.
 Children and teenagers need dairy foods.
-They are a major source of calcium for bone growth and health.
-They also have other nutrients that children need for growth.
+They are a major source of calcium for bone growth and other nutrients essential to children’s health and development.

 Living with lactose intolerance